 In the bowl of a stand mixer or in a large bowl with a hand mixer, beat butter until creamy.
 Slowly blend in powdered sugar, cup by cup until well-combined.
 Mix in milk.
 Separate buttercream frosting into three separate bowls.

-I highly recommend the Wilton ColorSwirl 3-Color Coupler (affiliate link) for getting the perfect buttercream swirl.
-If you don’t have one, here’s a tutorial for getting the technique down.
+I also recommend the Wilton ColorSwirl 3-Color Coupler (affiliate link) for getting the perfect buttercream swirl.
+If you don’t have one, here’s a tutorial for getting the technique down with just a regular pastry tip.
 The Wilton coupler is incredibly easy to use, even for the buttercream decorating deficient like me!

 Now, frost those cupcakes!